 Create the Compute Engine instance that the code wrapper and legacy code will run on:

-- In the Cloud Platform Console, go to the Create a new instance page.
+- In the GCP Console, go to the Create a new instance page.

 - In the Boot disk section, click Change.